FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Conclusion` data type defines the abstract concept for a basic genealogical data item.

-In formal discussions of the genealogical research process, _conclusion_ usually has a more specific meaning.
+In formal discussions of the genealogical research process, the term "conclusion" usually has a more specific meaning and is used to refer to a fully "proven" conclusion in accordance with the [Genealogical Proof Standard](http://www.bcgcertification.org/resources/standard.html).
-The name of this data type does not imply a formal association with the term "conclusion" as described by the genealogical research process.
+The name of the `Conclusion` data type does not imply a formal association with the term "conclusion" as described by the genealogical research process.
 Rather, the name refers to the notion any information that is interpreted from an "original" is in some way a "conclusion"&mdash;even if the interpreter was diligent in representing the information verbatim as it was found in the original.